Image Credit: George Blower

-Visitors were invited to listen to an audio re-enactment of the trial of William Hone, a satirist was tried for blasphemous libel after publishing three liturgical parodies attacking the royal family and the government in 1817.
+Visitors were invited to listen to an audio re-enactment of the trial of William Hone, a satirist tried for blasphemous libel after publishing three liturgical parodies that attacked the royal family and the government in 1817.
 Listeners voted on whether they believed Hone to be guilty or not.
 Our voters agreed with the court in 1817 which found Hone not guilty - the final verdict was 6 votes for guilty, 31 for not guilty.

 Long live free speech